 - One way queuing system indoors, numbers limited to observe social distance until guests can be seated or checked in.
 Encourage guests to contact staff using the telephone where face to face is not necessary.

 - Check in & check out, prior to arrival guests will be asked to register their personal details to reduce the time at reception for check in and check out.
-Keys will be given in envelopes.
 Keys to be kept by guests for the duration of their stay and disinfected between guests.
 A drop box for keys on check out to avoid hand to hand contact.
 A screen between guests and staff.
 Staggered arrival and departure times where necessary.

 - Walking to table either inside or outside, observe social distance, signage.